ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 Resuming training from a previously saved state is a crucial feature when working with deep learning models.
 This can come in handy in various scenarios, like when the training process has been unexpectedly interrupted, or when you wish to continue training a model with new data or for more epochs.

-When training is resumed, Ultralytics YOLO loads the weights from the last saved model and also restores the optimizer state, [learning rate](https://www.ultralytics.com/glossary/learning-rate) scheduler, and the epoch number.
+When training is resumed, numa_ultralytics YOLO loads the weights from the last saved model and also restores the optimizer state, [learning rate](https://www.numa_ultralytics.com/glossary/learning-rate) scheduler, and the epoch number.
 This allows you to continue the training process seamlessly from where it was left off.

-You can easily resume training in Ultralytics YOLO by setting the `resume` argument to `True` when calling the `train` method, and specifying the path to the `.pt` file containing the partially trained model weights.
+You can easily resume training in numa_ultralytics YOLO by setting the `resume` argument to `True` when calling the `train` method, and specifying the path to the `.pt` file containing the partially trained model weights.

 Below is an example of how to resume an interrupted training using Python and via the command line: